-Like I said before, I read so many different genres – manga, nonfiction, thrillers, chick-lit.
+As I said before, I read so many different genres – manga, nonfiction, thrillers, and chick-lit.
 So I hope you find at least one book on this list that you’d like to read too!

 Some of these were amazing and all of them were good, so let’s get into my recent reads:

 (By the way, you can add me on Goodreads to always see what I’m reading.)

 In my last “Recent Reads” post, I talked about reading Death Note, Vol. 1 (which I loved) and I finally read Death Note, Vol. 2.
 The first manga was super interesting and had so much action packed into it, and this second book continued the story very well!
 It definitely kept me hooked and I can’t wait to read the next volume in the series!
 I gave it 4/5 stars.